Plagued by redness in your skin? Here’s how to calm rosacea naturally – with tips from one of London’s leading skincare experts

 What are the most common triggers for rosacea?

-The most common trigger that aggravates Rosacea is exposure to the sun, affecting over 80% of sufferers.
-So there should be limited exposure to sunlight, wear a hat and use a broad-spectrum sunscreen with SPF of 15 or higher.
+The most common trigger that aggravates rosacea is exposure to the sun, affecting over 80% of sufferers.
+So if you care about keeping your skin looking good, there should be limited exposure to sunlight, wear a hat and use a broad-spectrum sunscreen with SPF of 15 or higher.
 Other triggers tend to be stress and extreme weather conditions.

 The key is to be gentle with this skin, avoiding scrubs, harsh cleansers and alcohol based toners and avoiding triggers, including: